dantleech/blog/source/_posts/2019-07-13-sudeikiai-plavinas.md

 *Missing trees*

-I passed through Jekabpils without seeing any accomodation (I did see a Motel on the way out, but it was on the wrong side of the road, and anyway it was raining and somehow I had already decied to ride to the next town).
+I passed through Jekabpils without seeing any accommodation (I did see a Motel on the way out, but it was on the wrong side of the road, and anyway it was raining and somehow I had already decide to ride to the next town).
 It started raining and I hit a main road to Riga.

 There was no other option that to take the two lane road with it's traffic and lorries.
-Unfortunately there are no asphault hard-sholders in either Latvia or Lithuania  (possibly also Poland) only gravel which is not fun to cycle on, and possibly even dangerous if attempting to pass over it at speed.
+Unfortunately there are no asphalt hard-shoulders in either Latvia or Lithuania  (possibly also Poland) only gravel which is not fun to cycle on, and possibly even dangerous if attempting to pass over it at speed.
 This is where my mirror comes in handy, and with constant attention I can ride on to